bareos/bareos/docs/manuals/en/new_main_reference/source/chapter26/plugins.rst

 This data needs to be availabe as a so called crypto cache file which is used by the plugin when no connection to the director can be made to do a lookup (most likely on DR).

 Most of the times the needed information, e.g. the bootstrap info, is available on recently written volumes and most of the time the encryption cache will contain the most recent data, so a recent copy of the :file:`bareos-sd.<portnr>.cryptoc` file in the working directory is enough most of the time.
-You can also save the info from database in a safe place and use bscrypto to populate this info (VolumeName ->EncryptKey) into the crypto cache file used by
+You can also save the info from database in a safe place and use bscrypto to populate this info (VolumeName -> EncryptKey) into the crypto cache file used by
 :program:`bextract` and :program:`bscan`.
 You can use :program:`bscrypto` with the following flags to create a new or update an existing crypto cache file e.g.:

 .. code-block:: sh
-    :caption:

     bscrypto -p /var/lib/bareos/bareos-sd.<portnr>.cryptoc